nadavborenstein/Iggy/README.md

 After the code will finish running, you should see in SAVE_PATH a file with the same structure as `dataset/IggDataset_with_data_analysis_results.csv`

-### Training, testing amd predicting with the MLP model
+### Training, testing and predicting with the MLP model

 Usage:
 ```bash